Invasion of cooperation in scale-free networks: Accumulated vs. average payoffs: Introduction

 However, it is still unknown how cooperator-dominated hubs could arise in society that initially has few cooperators.
 It was assumed in \cite{SantosPacheco2005} that the initial state of the social network was made of half cooperators and half defectors.
 This setting has since been adopted by other studies on evolutionary models of cooperation as described in \cite{PercSzolnoki2010, PercGrigolini2013}.
 This assumption does not explain how one cooperator that emerged by mutation could increase in number and invade into the population initially filled by defectors.
 This invasion dynamics has already been investigated for square lattice network topologies \cite{Langer_etal2008, Fu_etal2010}.
-In contrast, little is known about such invasion dynamics on scale-free networks, although the fixation probability on scale-free networks has been briefly reported in \cite{Ohtsuki_etal2006}.
+In contrast, little is known about such invasion dynamics on scale-free networks, although the fixation probability on scale-free networks has been reported in \cite{Ohtsuki_etal2006, Li_etal2013}.
+Recently, Miller and Knowles studied a model with a similar premise where coevolution of strategy and network growth starting from a very small population is considered \cite{MillerKnowles2016, MillerKnowles2016b}.
+Pinheiro et al. developed a ``gradient of selection'', which numerically decides whether cooperation increases or decreases under given fraction of cooperators (including only one cooperator in a population) \cite{Pinheiro_etal2012a, Pinheiro_etal2012b}.
+However, the microscopic mechanism of cooperators' invasion is not obvious in those studies because the analysis only focuses on fitness difference among all individuals without taking into account how and where cooperation invades into a network.

 Moreover, there is room for further investigation about how the evolution of cooperation depends on the accumulated payoff fitness, which is usually assumed in the previous studies mentioned above.
-The primary reason that cooperation is strongly promoted in scale-free networks is that cooperative hubs can gain extremely high payoffs compared to the other nodes because the payoffs are accumulated.
-In the meantime, if averaged payoffs are used \cite{SantosPacheco2006, Tomassini_etal2007, Wu_etal2007, Szolnoki_etal2008} or some costs are incurred to maintain links \cite{Masuda2007}, the evolution of cooperation is strongly inhibited.
+The primary reason that cooperation is strongly promoted in scale-free networks is that cooperative hubs can gain extremely high payoffs compared to the other nodes because such hubs have a large number of connections to other cooperators.
+This effect of degree heterogeneity disappears if payoffs are averaged.
+Therefore, in the case that averaged payoffs are used \cite{SantosPacheco2006, Tomassini_etal2007, Wu_etal2007, Szolnoki_etal2008} or some costs are incurred to maintain links \cite{Masuda2007}, the evolution of cooperation is strongly inhibited.
 In this way, the evolutionary dynamics are greatly influenced by the definition of fitness.
+The key question to be investigated is whether cooperation emerges from such harsh environment and how it spreads into a network by analyzing the microscopic behaviors of strategy evolution.